 Mangaluru Karnataka, India Travel Guide

-Mangalore’'s mass transit system has an affordable and authentic way to explore the city.
+Mangalore’'s mass transit system has an budget-friendly and real way to explore the city.
 Mangalore features an thorough and efficient private bus network.
-These buses operate on numerous routes throughout the city and its surrounding areas, serving as the main mode of public transport for locals.
+These buses operate on numerous routes throughout the city and its surrounding areas, serving as the main way of public transportation for locals.
 The Karnataka State Road Transport Corporation (KSRTC) additionally runs city buses on some journeys, but private buses are more prevalent for intra-city travel.

 Mangalore’s private bus system connects all major localities and attractions efficiently.